Landlord Tips & Tricks

 9. Can’t Refuse to Make the Necessary Repairs

 The requirements of state and local building and housing codes generally require the property to be kept in good repair.
 Conditions that affect the physical health and safety of ordinary tenants are the highest priority.
-These could include roaches, rats, sewage leaks, roof leaks, faulty electrical wiring, and normal wear and tear to the unit (such as ripped carpeting or broken flooring).
+These could include pests (like roaches or rats), sewage leaks, roof leaks, faulty electrical wiring, and normal wear and tear to the unit (such as ripped carpeting or broken flooring).

 Landlords must also repair damage caused by emergencies, including: